 Let me start by saying how much I LOVE Emma Stone!
 Ever since I saw her in Easy A and The Help I have enjoyed watching her on screen.
-Not only is she a talented actress, Emma Stone is smart, perky, funny, and cute.
+Not only is she a talented actress, but Emma Stone is also smart, perky, funny, and cute.
 It’s like Steve Carrell says in Crazy, Stupid Love, “she’s the perfect combination of sexy and cute”.

 So, even though I am not generally a fan of Woody Allen’s movies, I watched Magic in the Moonlight.
-This romantic comedy is set in 1920’s, a time when people were obsessed with mysticism and the occult.
+This romantic comedy is set in the 1920’s, a time when people were obsessed with mysticism and the occult.

 A Mismatched Romantic Comedy